-5. Having considered the examiners' reports and the candidates other work in the prescribed course of study, the Committee shall recommend whether the candidate may be admitted to the decree.
+4. After considering the examiners' reports where appropriate and the candidate's other work in Recommendation for the prescribed area of study, the Committee shall recommend whether or not the candidate should Admission to Degree be admitted to the degree.